denten-books/plain-text/2-device.md

 for Spencer language was a labor-saving device and poetry its most economical expression, Shklovsky's idea of poetry was labor-intensive and extravagant.

-Any innovation in the linguistic sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
-With time, a literary device capable of arresting apprehension itself became normalized and in need of revitalization.
-Consequently, the evolution of aesthetic periods followed a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period became a cliché in the next.
+Any innovation in the literary sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
+With time, images once able to capture the imagination lose their vitality.
+Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period becomes a cliché in the next.
 Art depletes itself, "from copy to copy, from imitation to imitation."
 What seems fresh today "dries up and shrivels" tomorrow [@moreas_symbolisme_1886].
 Technique in that sense was seen by the formalists as a kind of information processing at the meta-linguistic, social level.
 The mechanics of "arrangement and the rearrangement of figure" produce new meaning within habituated contexts, motivating the engine of literary development.

-In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would thus write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
 The formalist model of literary development seemed to the more teleologically oriented critic meandering and meaningless.
 Bakhtin was also less inclined towards materialism.
-He was, for example, careful not to reduce technique to questions of "material arrangement" alone.
+He was, for example, careful not to reduce technique to questions of "material arrangement" alone, independent of the aesthetic idea.
 He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
 For Bakhtin, the work existed neither in the mind nor in the configuration of matter alone [@bakhtin_k_2003, 308-10].
 Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
 Neither could the work be reduced to its pure idea, because any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
-Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea.
 "In art, technique is not mechanistic," he wrote.
 Rather, "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
+In effect, Bakhtin denies the dualism between ideational content and physical form.
+The idea and the object enter into a continual dialectic.

 For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas: where the mental